rishim022/Multiple-regression-and-Random-Forest-/README.md

 I have prepared a model using dataset from https://str.com/ and https://www.failteireland.ie/

 Installation and Usage
 I was not able to upload the .csv dataset as it is larger than 25MB.
-It is available as a .zip file from the str if requested from the mentioned link https://str.com/training/academic-resources/share-center.
+It is available as a .zip file from the str if requested by a college/university from the mentioned link https://str.com/training/academic-resources/share-center.
 Install the requirements for this project in R and you will be ready to go.

 Motivation